Overview

 Another way to tell if a pattern is an instance of another is simply to select it and to look for the chain link icon.
 When a pattern is selected, all of its instances will show this icon and the 3-digit numbers will appear white.
 In the example below, pattern 000 is selected and a few other instance are shown.

-To create an instance of an existing pattern, simply selected it and drag from the little Colored Chain-Link Button that appears at the bottom left and release where you want to create the instance.
+To create an instance of an existing pattern, simply select it and drag from the little Colored Chain-Link Button that appears at the bottom left, and release where you want to create the instance.
 Note that trying to create an instance on a different track will force a copy.

-To create a completely separate copy of a pattern, a copy that will retain no connection to the original, simply drag from the Colored Paperstack Icon that appears and release it where you want to create the copy.
+To create a completely separate copy of a pattern that retains no connection to the original, simply drag from the Colored Paperstack Icon that appears and release it where you want to create the copy.

 De-instancing patterns

-If you have created instances of a pattern, but have second thoughts and want to make a unique copy, you can simply right-click on a pattern (long-press on mobile) and select the Make Pattern(s) Unique option.
-This will create a completely independent copy of it which its own unique 3-digit number.
+If you have created instances of a pattern, but have second thoughts and want to make a unique copy instead, you can simply right-click on a pattern (long-press on mobile) and select the Make Pattern(s) Unique option.
+This will create a completely independent copy which its own unique 3-digit number.

 Merging identical patterns